Frequently asked questions

 How much time of the creative’s 100 contact hours should be allocated to collaborative planning?

-- participating in induction & training for the project
+• participating in induction and training for the project

-What is the maximum number of students and ākonga who may participate in a creative project?
+What is the maximum number of ākonga who may participate in a creative project?

-This will need to be agreed between the creative and the school and kura.
+This will need to be agreed between the creative and the kura and school.

 Can private schools participate in this programme?